 The services performed by Deloitte in 2016 were preapproved in accordance with the preapproval policy and procedures established by the Audit Committee.
 This policy requires that prior to the provision of services by the auditor, the Committee will be presented, for consideration, a description of the types of Audit-Related, Tax, and All Other Services expected to be performed by the auditor during the fiscal year, with amounts budgeted for each category (Audit-Related, Tax, and All Other Services).
 Any requests for such services for \$1 million or more not contemplated and approved by the Committee initially must thereafter be submitted to the Committee (or the Chair of the Committee in an urgent case) for specific preapproval.
-Requests for services less than \$1 million individually can be approved by management based on the amounts approved for each category.
-Management must report actual spending for each category to the full Committee periodically during the year.
+Requests for services less than \$1 million individually can be approved by management based on the amounts approved for each category to the full Committee periodically during the year.